Settings

 | CPU Load display | Shows real-time CPU usage per audio block; identifies which effects are most expensive |

-| Signal Level Diagnostics | Streams live input and output levels per node in the chain — useful for finding where a signal is too hot or too quiet |
+| Signal Level Diagnostics | Streams raw input, processed input, output, and per-node levels — useful for finding where a signal is too hot or too quiet |

 | Run Signal Path Test | Sends a test tone through the chain and reports any nodes that are not producing output |